MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access-servers/Set-OwaVirtualDirectory.md

 ### -FormsAuthentication
 The FormsAuthentication parameter enables or disables forms-based authentication on the Outlook on the web virtual directory.
 Valid values are:

-- $true: Forms-based authentication is ensabled in Outlook on the web.
+- $true: Forms-based authentication is enabled in Outlook on the web.
 This is the default value.
 The BasicAuthentication parameter is also set to $true, and the DigestAuthentication and WindowsAuthentication parameters are set to $false.

 - $false: Forms-based authentication is disabled in Outlook on the web.